Church Messenger Pre-Registration

 - Your church’s total collected tithes and offerings for the previous SBC fiscal year—October 1, 2020 through September 30, 2021.

-- Your church’s total giving to national SBC causes for the same time frame.
+- Your church’s total giving to Convention causes for the same time frame.
 This would include Cooperative Program giving, Lottie Moon Christmas Offering giving, Annie Armstrong Easter Offering giving, and any other giving to entities of the Southern Baptist Convention from October 1, 2020 through September 30, 2021.

 Not an SBC Church Member?